morzhanov/nodejs-koa-boilerplate-flow/README.md

 1. Create Postgres databse (you can use official <a href="https://hub.docker.com/_/postgres/">Docker</a> container)
 2. Add environment variables
-3. npm i
+3. yarn install
-4. npm start
+4. yarn start

 ## Usage